 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 After the success of the Reebok Freestyle, the brand decided to utilize leather as a new pair's upper material and dubbed it the Reebok Classic Leather.
-Released in 1983, the shoe was developed with fashion-forward men and women as its target market.
+Released in 1983 by Reebok, the shoe was developed with fashion-forward men and women as its target market.
 Its minimal design and sleek profile became the driving force behind its popularity and was widely regarded as Reebok's first real success story.

 One of its many reiterations is the Reebok Classic Leather Old Meets New.
 This shoe's construction and material remain unchanged but now comes with a stylized midsole and fun colorways.
 It is exclusively offered to the ladies.